 Once home from school, she struggled when her sister got to choose what book their mother read or what TV show they watched.
 She would lash out at Emma, refuse to sit at the dinner table to eat, and did everything in her power to avoid bath time.

 Her mother purchased armfuls of parenting books and poured over them highlighting each important piece of information.
 She would relay the strategies she read to her husband.
 He was on board.
 They did their best to be as consistent as possible.
 But Beth’s compliance only got marginally better.
 Neither parent could understand why she couldn’t make better choices.
 In fact, they asked repeatedly, “Why are you making such bad choices?”
 Beth never had an answer.

 Related reading: 10+ Powerful Strategies That Will Calm Your Angry Child

 This post contains affiliate links.
 If you choose to make a purchase the price you pay is the same and I will receive a commission.

 Challenging child behaviour: This is the game changer

-When parents like Olivia’s feel like they’ve tried everything – every ‘get kids to listen’ strategy, every sibling rivalry strategy, every positive parenting strategy – and just don’t know what else to do, there’s hope.
+When parents like Beth’s feel like they’ve tried everything – every ‘get kids to listen’ strategy, every sibling rivalry strategy, every positive parenting strategy – and just don’t know what else to do, there’s hope.